Topic: Confined space – Continuous Human Occupancy | Issued By: Director, Compliance and Regulatory Review |

 Answer

-For a space to be considered a confined space, it must meet the following four components within the
+For a space to be considered a confined space, it must meet the following criteria;

 While all components of the definition have to be addressed, to answer this question the focus is on determining whether or not a work space is designed or intended for continuous human occupancy.